Quick Answer

 Thickness

-Standard yoga mats are typically 4–6mm thick, which offers good cushioning for your joints.
+Standard yoga mats are typically 4–6mm thick.
 Travel mats sit in the 1.5–3mm range.
 The thinner end (1.5–2mm) is lighter and more compressible, but you will feel the floor more, particularly during kneeling poses.
-A 3mm foldable mat offers a middle ground — a little more cushioning, but folds flat rather than rolling, making it easier to slip into a suitcase.
+A 3mm foldable mat offers a middle ground: a little more cushioning, but folds flat rather than rolling, making it easier to slip into a suitcase.

 If you practise a dynamic, flow-based style like vinyasa or ashtanga, a thinner mat is usually fine.
-If you spend a lot of time in yin or restorative poses, the extra millimetre or two makes a meaningful difference.
+If you spend time in yin or restorative poses, the extra millimetre makes a meaningful difference.

 Weight